PisanA/hello-world-intro/README.md

 3. Open the HelloWorld.java file in your Java IDE (BlueJ, Eclipse, IntelliJ, jGRASP, etc.) and make your desired edits.
 4. Upload your code by clicking the "Add File" button and drag-and-drop or select your HelloWorld.java file and commit the changes.
 5. Check for test results, errors, and suggestions in "Actions" ![image](https://user-images.githubusercontent.com/54456351/122830040-a0d55a00-d29c-11eb-8e7f-a73c1a56546d.png)
-6. Repeat step 3 and 4 until the assignment is completed and no more errors are returned.
+6. Repeat step 4 and 5 until the assignment is completed and all tests are passed and all code style suggestions are implemented.

 ![image](https://user-images.githubusercontent.com/54456351/119812273-d3a65100-be9c-11eb-9c53-326b5fc460c3.png)